BertilBraun/Advanced-Techniques-in-Chess-Engines/HandcraftedChessBot/README.md

 3. **Transposition Table**: Utilize a transposition table to store and recall evaluations of previously encountered positions, reducing computation time and improving search efficiency.

-4. **Quiescence Search**: Incorporate quiescence search to extend the search at positions with pending tactical sequences, ensuring the engine evaluates only positions that are relatively stable.
+4. **Quiescence Search**: Incorporate quiescence search to extend the search at positions with pending tactical sequences, ensuring the bot evaluates only positions that are relatively stable.

 5. **Move Ordering**: Implement move ordering to prioritize moves that are likely to be stronger (e.g., captures, promotions, checks) to enhance the efficiency of the alpha-beta pruning.